Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Content-Editing/Content-Editing.md

 ## Stamps & Annotations

 - `add-stamp`: Add user-defined text or image stamps to PDF pages with customizable position, size, rotation, and opacity.
 Can be applied to specific pages or all pages.
-Perfect for approval stamps, confidential markings, or custom branding.

 - `remove-annotations`: Remove all annotations, comments, and markup from a PDF document while preserving the original content.
-Useful for creating clean versions of reviewed documents.

 ---

 ## Visual Editing

 - `replace-color`: Replace specific colors in a PDF or invert all colors.
-Useful for creating negative images, changing color schemes, or making documents printer-friendly.

 ---

 ## Metadata & Information

 - `change-metadata`: Change the metadata of a PDF, including author name, title, subject, keywords, creation date, and more.
-Essential for document organization and compliance.

 - `get-info-on-pdf`: Extract and display comprehensive information about a PDF including:
   - PDF version and file size